The amazing rock village + castle of Monsanto, Portugal

 I can now add another location to my list of most amazing places I’ve seen.
-My favourite beach so far is Hemmick Beach in Cornwall and now my favourite village has to be Monsanto rock village in Castelo Branco, Portugal.
+My favourite beach so far is Hemmick Beach in Cornwall (as well as Watergate, Little Fistral and Whipsiderry since writing this blog post!), and now my favourite village has to be Monsanto Rock Village in Castelo Branco, Portugal.

 What a day!
-Two really incredible places that can be visited in central Portugal in the same day.
+Two really incredible places that can be visited in central Portugal on the same day.
 A feast for the eyes!

 We knew there was a castle on top of the mountain, but had no idea that we would see the most incredible village we’ve ever seen on the walk up to Monsanto Castle.